A6ih/library/README.md

 Live preview [here](https://a6ih.github.io/library/)

 # Overview
--Add your books to the Library(currenty temporarily as there is no storage implemented yet)
+-Add your books to the Library(currently temporarily as there is no storage implemented yet)

--Delete books from the library
+-Delete books from the Library

 -Toggle read status with the toggle button added to the book while creation